vaulot/vaulot.academic.site/content/post/2018-05-20-building-a-web-site-with-blogdown.md

         1. remove {} that are around composite names
         1. In the bibtex_2academic comment out lines that correspond to field that do not exist (e.g. for submitted)
         1. Add tags and projects
-        1. Add abstracts and short abstracts
+        1. Add abstracts and short abstracts (short abstracts are need for the home page)